pokeghosst/pokebook/README.md

 - Workspace split into two independent notepads – jot down notes in one and write the poem in another!
 - Endless notebook that grows as you write!
 - Everything is stored locally – no need to trust anyone to keep your poems nice and safe!
 Reload the page, close the tab, even reboot your computer, everything will stay there!
-- Optional cloud integrations for storing poems in the cloud!
-- The draft is auto-saved with every single character written – don't worry about crashes or blackouts, so you can focus on the writing!
+- The poem is auto-saved with every single character written – don't worry about crashes or blackouts, so you can focus on the writing!
 - Click "New poem" and you immediately have a clean workspace – previous one is saved in the Poem Stash!
 - View, edit and delete previously written poems and store as many as your computer (or cloud provider) can handle!
 - Express yourself with a selection of themes and fonts!
 - Write your best with PokeHelp mode!
-PokeHelp provides highlighting rhymes, syllable counter, and text counters (words, characters, lines)
+PokeHelp provides syllable and text counters (words, characters, lines)
-- Want something more... unconventional?
-[PokeMarkov](https://github.com/pokeghosst/pokebook-markov) will help you generate prose, poems, and any other kind of text using Markov chains

 # Installing / Getting started